 - 1. Loosen and remove belts by adjusting motor mounting plate. - 2.
-Remove the inner housing cover by removing the bolts around the perimeter of the cover.
+Remove the bearing cover by removing the bolts around the perimeter of the bearing cover.
 Do not remove fan sheave yet. - 3.
 Remove inlet cone by removing attaching bolts/nuts around perimeter of the inlet plate. - 4.
 Remove wheel by loosening setscrews and sliding off shaft. - 5.
 Record the location of the fan sheave from end of shaft, and remove the sheave. - 6.
 Record the distance from the bearing to the end of the shaft. - 7.
-Loosen setscrews on bearings and remove shaft. - 8.
-Remove bearings from bearing base and replace with new ones, noting the exact location of each; do not fully tighten base bolts. - Slide shaft through bearings until shaft protrudes the same amount as measured above.
+Loosen setscrews on bearings and remove shaft. - Remove bearings from bearing base and replace with new ones, noting the exact location of each; do not fully tighten base bolts. - 9.
+Slide shaft through bearings until shaft protrudes the same amount as measured above.
 Tapping the inner race of each bearing with a soft driver may be required.
-Do not hammer the end of the shaft or the bearing housing. - 10.
-Tighten one setscrew on each bearing to half its specified torque (Page 5). - 11.
+Do not hammer the end of the shaft or the bearing housing.

+- 10. Return setscrews to the same location as marked above and tighten one setscrew on each bearing to half its specified torque. - 11.
 Rotate shaft to allow bearings to align themselves. - 12.
-Replace wheel but do not tighten yet. - Replace inlet cone.
+Replace wheel but do not tighten yet. - 13.
+Replace inlet cone.
 Wheel may need to be moved to allow proper alignment.
 Care should be taken to insure that inlet cone is centered inside wheel before and after tightening attaching bolts. - 14.
 Slide wheel on shaft to achieve proper wheel/inlet overlap and tighten wheel set screws.
-Refer to Wheel-to-Inlet Clearance (page 3). - 15.
+Refer to Wheel-to-Inlet Clearance, page 3. - 15.
 Tighten hold-down bolts to proper torque. - 16.
 Turn the shaft by hand.
 Resistance should be the same as it was before hold-down bolts were fully tightened. - 17.
 Tighten all bearing setscrews to full specified torque. - 18.
 Replace the sheave, align with motor sheave and adjust the belt tension. - 19.
 Test run fan and retighten all setscrews and bolts and trim balance as necessary.
-(0.150 in/sec max). - 20.
-Replace inner housing cover.
+(0.0785 in/sec max). - 20.
+Replace discharge cover.

-Wheel Replacement
+Wheel Replacement (Belt Drive)